LukeGrahamLandry/franca/devlog.md

 nix-shell -p pkgsCross.riscv64.buildPackages.binutils
 riscv64-unknown-linux-gnu-objdump
 ```
+> there's also https://www.aboutrv.com/en/tools/disassembler which is nice because you can just type in one hex instruction at a time if you want

 backend
 - rv isel cmp_int_zero, if a1==0, don't need to insert an extra nop xor.